ARTS OUTWEST (CENTRAL WEST) REGIONAL SNAPSHOT 2017

 - Infrastructure established in many centres.

-- Many active groups operating in the arts.
+- Many active groups and individuals operating in the arts.

 - Strong tradition of the arts.

 - Successful arts and health practice and projects.